ResultadosDigitais/rdcontext/README.md

 ### MCP server

-LibContext exposes a Model Context Protocol (MCP) server, making it easy to integrate with popular AI coding tools and IDEs.
+RDContext exposes a Model Context Protocol (MCP) server, making it easy to integrate with popular AI coding tools and IDEs.

 Requirements: